abumq/residue/docs/INSTALL.md

 This happens when static library (`libboost_system` in our case) is linked against shared library (`libresidue` in our case), you can link it statically.
 See [Static Library](#static-library) section below.

+# Run as `root`
+You will need to run residue as root user.
+This is because residue needs to change the ownership of the files to the relevant users and yet need to write to those files.

+There is no other way super-user access is used.

 # What's Next?
 You can run demo to see how residue works.
 Please refer to [DEMO.md](/docs/DEMO.md) documentation